 6. Retention

 We keep your data for as long as your account is active.
-Cards you delete go to a soft-deleted state and are purged from our active database after 30 days.
-Photos and uploads are removed with their parent card.
-Reports of community content (CardReport rows) are retained for moderation history.
+Cards you delete are immediately hidden from your view and from any shared boards, but the underlying record is kept in a soft-deleted state and can be restored from the trash view at any time — there is no automatic purge window.
+Photos and uploads are kept with the soft-deleted card so a restore brings everything back.
+Reports of community content (CardReport rows) are retained indefinitely for moderation history.
 Stripe transaction records are kept as long as required for tax and accounting law (typically 6–10 years depending on jurisdiction).
-When you delete your account, we delete or anonymise the rest of your personal data within 30 days.
+Activity logs are automatically deleted after 90 days; login IP addresses are nullified 30 days after your last sign-in.

 8. Your rights